sky274/tipcalc/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [ yes] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [ yes] Tip percentage choices use a PHP loop to output three radio buttons.
+* [x] Tip percentage choices use a PHP loop to output three radio buttons.
-* [ yes] PHP code sets reasonable default values for the form.
+* [x] PHP code sets reasonable default values for the form.
-* [ yes] PHP code confirms the presence and correct format of submitted values.
+* [x] PHP code confirms the presence and correct format of submitted values.
-* [ yes] Page indicates any form errors which need to be fixed.
+* [x] Page indicates any form errors which need to be fixed.
-* [ yes] Submitted form values are retained when errors or results are shown.
+* [x] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
-* [ No] Add support for custom tip percentage
+* [] Add support for custom tip percentage
-* [ No] Add support for splitting the tip and total
+* [] Add support for splitting the tip and total

 The following **additional** features are implemented:

-* [ No] List anything else that you can get done to improve the functionality!
+* [] List anything else that you can get done to improve the functionality!

 ## Video Walkthrough